Skip to Content

 Knife Blade & Housing

-I think this blade is what makes the Cricut Maker a total making machine.
-The projects you can cut with this baby are just amazing.
-You can create wood signs for your home, boxes, extremely sturdy cake toppers and more.
+I believe this blade is what makes the Makers total-making machines.
+The projects you can cut with this baby are just unique.
+You can create wood signs for your home, boxes, extremely sturdy cake toppers, and more.

 Check Knife Blade Price